pmrowla/pylivemaker/docs/cli.rst

     Options:
       -n, --dry-run          Show what would be done without extracting any files.
+      -i, --image-format [gal|png|both]
+                                  Format for extracted images, defaults to GAL (original) format.
+If set to png, images will be converted before extraction.
+If set to both, both the original GAL and converted PNG images will be extracted
       -o, --output-dir TEXT  Output directory, defaults to current working directory.
       -v, --verbose